DahnM20/ai-flow/README.md

 **Expanding AI-FLOW:**

 - Interested in adding new nodes?
 Check out our comprehensive [Contributor Documentation](https://docs.ai-flow.net/docs/category/contribute) to learn how you can build and integrate new nodes.

-Your contributions help make AI-FLOW better for everyone !

 ## Installation